Now, use the breakout USB connection in lieu of either of the built-in USB Micro B ports to install and use CircuitPython.

 esptool to flash the UF2 bootloader onto your ESP32-S2 board.

 Note that this file is 3MB but that's because the bootloader is near the end of the available flash.
 It's not actually 3MB large, most of the file is empty but its easier to program if we give you one combined 'swiss cheese' file.
 Save this file to your desktop or wherever you plan to run esptool from

 Entering the bootloader is easy.
 Complete the following steps.

 - Make sure your ESP32-S2 is plugged into USB port to your computer using a data/sync cable.
 Charge-only cables will not work!

-- Turn on the On/Off switch - check that you see the OK light on so you know the board is powered, a prerequisite!
+- Turn on the On/Off switch - If your board has a power switch, check that you see the OK light on so you know the board is powered, a prerequisite!